 In this example, the error was raised because we had too many values to assign to the variables in our expression.

-Let’s see what happens if we don’t have enough values to assign to variables:
+Let’s see what happens if you don’t have enough values to assign to variables:

 >>> weekend_days = ['Saturday' , 'Sunday']